 If the injuries sustained in an auto accident are severe enough to result in disfigurement, temporary or permanent disability, or bone fracture, you become eligible to pursue an auto accident lawsuit in civil court, filed directly against the driver responsible for the accident.
 This window of opportunity doesn’t exist forever, though.
 There is a time limit on one’s ability to sue, called the statute of limitations.
 In New York, the statute of limitations is three years for a personal injury suit and the same for a property damage suit.

 How does it work if I was partially at fault for a car accident?

-New York observes “comparative fault” rules, meaning that your recovered compensation will be awarded based on the percentage of fault you hold in causing the accident.
+New York observes “comparative fault” rules, meaning that personal injury compensation claims are apportioned based on the percentage of fault in causing the accident.
 For example, if your accident resulted in $10,000 worth of damages, but you were found to be 20% at fault because you failed to signal a turn, you are only able to recover $8,000 from the other driver.

 That's why it's so important to have a car accident attorney who knows the system on your side; these lawsuits aren't resolved quickly, and the procedures involved can be incredibly convoluted.

 What are the car insurance requirements in New York?

 It is against the law to drive a car without insurance in New York, and physical proof of your coverage must be on hand at all times.
 Without it, you could incur a hefty fine or worse, especially if you're involved in an accident.
 The minimum liability insurance requirements in New York are as follows: